Joseph Johnston Monument, Bentonville

 In order to avoid controversy over the statue being placed on Bentonville Battlefield historic site due to Johnston’s Confederate credentials, the Smithfield Light Infantry placed the statue on a private inholding land donated by an adjacent property owner.

-The statue was built on private land based on the belief that approval to place it on State land would be incredibly time-consuming and likely impossible.
+The statue was built on private land based on the belief that approval to place it on state-owned land would be incredibly time-consuming and likely impossible.